MP Estate Planning UK

 IHT ComponentThreshold AmountDescription

-By understanding these thresholds and how they apply to your estate, you can better plan to mitigate the impact of Inheritance Tax on your assets.
+By understanding these thresholds and how they apply to your estate — including your ISA savings — you can better plan to reduce the impact of Inheritance Tax on the wealth you leave behind.

 How ISAs are Treated by Inheritance Tax